Lucrumae/Fresh-Tomato-Theme/README.md

 * Why So Big?
 Because The Background Use 22 Second Gif

 ## 🚀 Quick Installation
-Run this command in your Fresh Tomato device using PuTTY:
+Run this command in your Fresh Tomato device using PuTTY SSH:
 ##
 wget https://raw.githubusercontent.com/Lucrumae/Fresh-Tomato-Theme/main/install